 To understand why clubs in railway arches are under threat, it's important to look at their history.
-After being battered during World War II, our city centres started to look like baron wastelands.
+After being battered during World War II, our city centers started to look like baron wastelands.
 People bought cars, fell in love with commuter towns and the suburban utopia, and quickly left the cities for gardens and 20-minute direct trains to Waterloo.
-Our city centres became relatively degenerated and no one wanted anything to do with them for a while.
+Our city centers became relatively degenerated and no one wanted anything to do with them for a while.

 Then, in the late-1980s, things changed; the rave scene exploded, and with it came illegal parties.
 It didn't take long for Margaret Thatcher to clamp down on these, though, which slowly led to the movement of the rave scene to actual nightclubs dedicated to dance music.
-In the 1990s, Manchester had The Hacienda, Liverpool had Cream and London had Turnmills, Ministry of Sound and the King's Cross clubbing mecca of Bagley's and The Cross.
+In the 1990s, Manchester had The Hacienda, Liverpool had Cream, and London had Turnmills, Ministry of Sound, and the King's Cross clubbing mecca of Bagley's and The Cross.

-Nightclub operators were attracted to city centres because they were easily accessible and the land was cheap, especially in railway arches.
+Nightclub operators were attracted to city centers because they were easily accessible and the land was cheap, especially in railway arches.
 Amanda Moss and Adrian Jones, directors of Elephant and Castle's Corsica Studios, originally set the club up in the late-90s in the King's Cross area before it was redeveloped for the Eurostar terminals.
 Their landlords were Continental Railways (known today as Network Rail) as they moved around the area for the next few years.

 Amanda and Adrian explain to me that the concept of investing money and doing something creative in Elephant and Castle was new to Spacia (also known as Network Rail now), their landlords at the time.
-As nightclubs moved into the city centres, so too did young people.
+As nightclubs moved into the city centers, so too did young people.
 Urban living became trendy; everybody wanted a piece of places like Shoreditch, and it wasn't long before the developers moved in, starting a wave of gentrification that has continued to this day.

 I ask the Corsica founders for their thoughts.
-"We wouldn't say that it is Network Rail who are solely having a negative effect on music and club culture – it's a bigger problem in that London is being carved up and sold off to property developers who are building residential developments that most Londoners can't afford to live in," says Amanda.
+"We wouldn't say that it is Network Rail who are solely having a negative effect on music and club culture—it's a bigger problem in that London is being carved up and sold off to property developers who are building residential developments that most Londoners can't afford to live in," says Amanda.
 "These people have little to no interest in understanding and engaging with the culture of the community."